 Report of Mr Justice Charles Meenan on an alternative system for dealing with claims arising out of CervicalCheck

-On the 2nd of August 2018 the Government asked Mr. Justice Charles Meenan to make recommendations on how claims arising out of CervicalCheck could be resolved outside the court process in a manner which is both timely and sensitive and appropriate to cases involving complex liability issues and multiple parties.
+On the 2nd of August 2018 the Government asked Mr. Justice Charles Meenan to make recommendations on how claims arising out of CervicalCheck could be resolved outside the court process in a manner which is both timely and sensitive and appropriate to cases involving complex liability issues.